+RULE 14.
 WHERE THERE IS MORE THAN ONE CLASS OF SHARE CAPITAL H1

-Comparable offers Notes on Rule 14.1 H1
+14.1 Comparable offers Notes on Rule 14.1 H1

 1. Comparability H1

-• • H1

-H1 H1

-•
+2. Offer for non-voting shares only H1

+3. Treatment of certain classes of share capital H1

+14.2 Separate offers for each class H1

-Notes on Rule 15 H2
+RULE 15.
+APPROPRIATE OFFER FOR CONVERTIBLES ETC. Notes on Rule 15 1.
+When conversion rights etc. are exercisable during H2

-1. When conversion rights etc. are exercisable during
+When conversion rights etc. are exercisable during an offer H2

-H2

 2. Rules 9 and 14 H2

-SPECIAL DEALS AND MANAGEMENT INCENTIVISATION H3
+RULE 16.
+SPECIAL DEALS AND MANAGEMENT INCENTIVISATION НЗ

-Special deals with favourable conditions H3
+16.1 Special deals with favourable conditions H3

+Notes on Rule 16.1

-1. 1 H3
+1. Top-ups and other arrangements H3

-НЗ
+Offeree company shareholders' approval of certain transactions - eg disposal of offeree company

+assets H3

 3. Finders' fees H4

-Management incentivisation H4
+16.2 Management incentivisation H4

 Notes on Rule 16.2

 1. Rule 15 H5

-H5

-· · · · · · · · · · · · · · · · · · ·
+Management retaining an interest Where incentivisation arrangements are put in place H5

+3. Where incentivisation arrangements are put in place following the offer being made or the proposed

-H5
+arrangements are amended H5

-• 110
+4. Incentivisation of members of management who

 are not interested in shares in the offeree company H5

+RULE 17.
 ANNOUNCEMENT OF ACCEPTANCE LEVELS H6

-Timing and contents H6
+17.1 Timing H6

+17.2 Contents H6

-Notes on Rule 17.1
+17.3 General statements about acceptance levels Notes on Rule 17 H7

-H6

-· · · · · · · · · · · · · · · · · · · H7 H7

-H7

-5. Statements about withdrawals H7
+1. Statements about withdrawals H7

-6. Incomplete acceptances and offeror purchases H7
+2. Incomplete acceptances and offeror purchases H8

-Consequences of failure to announce H7

-SHARE CAPITAL Comparable offers Notes on Rule 14.1 1.
-Comparability 2.
-Offer for non-voting shares only 3.
-Treatment of certain classes of share capital Separate offers for each class APPROPRIATE OFFER FOR CONVERTIBLES ETC. Notes on Rule 15 1.
-When conversion rights etc. are exercisable during an offer 2.
-Rules 9 and 14 SPECIAL DEALS AND MANAGEMENT INCENTIVISATION Special deals with favourable conditions Notes on Rule 16.1 1.
-Top-ups and other arrangements 2.
-Offeree company shareholders' approval of certain transactions - eg disposal of offeree company assets 3.
-Finders' fees Management incentivisation Notes on Rule 16.2 1.
-Rule 15 2.
-Management retaining an interest 3.
-Where incentivisation arrangements are put in place following the offer being made or the proposed arrangements are amended 4.
-Incentivisation of members of management who are not interested in shares in the offeree company ANNOUNCEMENT OF ACCEPTANCE LEVELS Timing and contents Notes on Rule 17.1 1.
-Acceptances of cash underwritten alternatives 2.
-General statements about acceptance levels 3.
-Alternative offers 4.
-Unlisted companies 5.
-Statements about withdrawals 6.
-Incomplete acceptances and offeror purchases
+3. Suspension of offer timetable H8